-Pain is the most common reason people visit their doctor.
+Pain is the most common reason people seek medical care.

 Pain may be sharp or dull, intermittent or constant, or throbbing or steady.
 Sometimes pain is very difficult to describe.
 Pain may be felt at a single site or over a large area.
 The intensity of pain can vary from mild to intolerable.

 People differ remarkably in their ability to tolerate pain.
-One person cannot tolerate the pain of a small cut or bruise, but another person can tolerate pain caused by a major accident or knife wound with little complaint.
+One person has difficulty tolerating the pain of a small cut or bruise, but another person can tolerate pain caused by a major accident or knife wound.
 The ability to withstand pain varies according to mood, personality, and circumstance.
 In a moment of excitement during an athletic match, an athlete may not notice a severe bruise but is likely to be very aware of the pain after the match, particularly if the team lost.

 Pain receptors and their nerve pathways differ in different parts of the body.
 For this reason, pain sensation varies with the type and location of injury.
 For example, pain receptors in the skin are plentiful and capable of transmitting precise information, including where an injury is located and whether the source was sharp, such as a knife wound, or dull, such as pressure, heat, cold, or itching.
 In contrast, pain receptors in internal organs, such as the intestine are limited and imprecise.
 The intestine can be pinched, cut, or burned without generating a pain signal.
 However, stretching and pressure can cause severe intestinal pain, even from something as relatively harmless as a trapped gas bubble.
 The brain cannot identify the precise source of intestinal pain, which is difficult to locate and is likely to be felt over a large area.